YidingPi/MSR/README.md

 4. **RQ4:** What proportion of repositories are missing critical metadata such as README or description?
 5. **RQ5:** What are the differences in repository metadata (e.g., stars, forks, age) between the two platforms?

-By addressing these areas, the study aims to provide valuable insights into the strengths and limitations of GitHub and Software Heritage as repository search tools.
+By addressing these problems, the study aims to provide valuable insights into the strengths and limitations of GitHub and Software Heritage as repository search tools.
 Understanding these dynamics is crucial for multiple stakeholders:
 - Developers can enhance their search strategies to find the most relevant and high-quality repositories for their projects.
 - Researchers can rely on more accurate data for software analytics, mining, and preservation studies.
 - Platform Maintainers can identify areas for improving search algorithms and metadata standards, ultimately enhancing user experience and archival quality.

-In an era where software evolves rapidly, and the volume of available code grows exponentially, ensuring effective search and preservation mechanisms is more important than ever.
+In an era where software evolves rapidly, and the number of available repositories grows exponentially, ensuring effective search and preservation mechanisms is more important than ever.
 This study contributes to the broader goal of optimizing repository discovery and utilization, thereby supporting the ongoing advancement of open-source software and its communities.

 ---